 Does globe amaranth reseed itself?

 This is due to the fact that many flowers get dried in the plant itself.
 The fully mature flower spread the seeds beneath the plant.
 These seeds will develop into new seedlings.
 You can also separate them apart if you want.
-I recommend you to leave only one or two plants in the ground and propagate others to separate spot or in other pots and containers.
+I recommend you leave only one or two plants in the ground and propagate others to separate spots or in other pots and containers.
 You can collect the mature seeds if you want them to grow the next season.

 How do you plant amaranth seeds from Globes? – Every globe of an Amaranth or gomphrena contains 100s of tiny individual flowers.
 Generally, we take the globe as a single flower but actually, it is a bunch of flowers grown together.
 That’s why each globe of amaranth can have up to 50 or more mature seeds.
 It is very important to note that not all seeds are mature enough to grow.

 We have already said that gomphrena is a very hardy and drought-resistant plant.
 You may think of it as free from problems.
 Generally, this is true, there is no need to take care of a mature gomphrena plant.
 Still, I can say that there exist several problems that can affect your gomphrena plants.

 Other than pests and insects the main problem with gomphrena is overwatering.
 Overwatering is the ultimate cause of root rot and yellowing of plants in the case of gomphrena.
 I always recommend letting the soil dry completely before watering it the next time.
 Also, water is only a bit that is necessary for the plant.
 If you see that the soil is getting soggy then place it in direct sunlight.
 Also changing the soil is a good effort to protect the plant.
 This is why I report gomphrena each year.